 Recent research conducted by Lauren Rivera of North-Western University in November 2012 in which she interviewed 120 professionals (non HR) at investment banks, law firms and management consultancies found that they more often hired candidates who shared their values and interests, or were ‘like me’.
 When asked to hire people who were intelligent, good communicators with strong social skills and with no guidelines on how to evaluate those qualities, the professionals tended to ask themselves 'Do I want to have a beer with this person?' rather than 'can they do this job?'.

 Still not convinced?
-Watch the video below.
+Watch the video on the Monkey Business Illusion.